hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 # Monitoring and Observability

+While event driven distributed systems provide scalability and resilience, they also introduce complexity.
+Understanding the `what`, `when` and `why` something happens in the system is hard.
+We provide value to customers as they use our software systems.
+So we would like to answer the question:

+> How is your software doing when exercised by real users?

+We can extrapolate a mental model of what may happen by reading the codebase.
+This is rarely efficient or even, enough.
+This is where observable software systems come in handy.
+With observability, we can understand how our software is working.
+And we do this by evaluating its outputs.

+## What do observable systems provide ?

-While monitoring enables us to understand the overall health of our systems, observability empowers us with detailed insights into the behavior of our systems through *telemetry data* such as traces, metrics, and logs.
-Observability allows us to know or infer the internal state of something from the outside.
-How do we know that our application is working well and doing what it is supposed to do without having to look inside or access its source code?
+Monitoring enables us to understand the overall health of our systems, observability allows us to infer the internal state of something from the outside.
+How do we know that our application is working well and doing what it is supposed to do without having to look inside or access its source code?With observable systems we are able to answer the following questions by querying the telemetry outputs of our systems:

+* What is going wrong?
+* Why is it going wrong?
+* How well is the system performing against our business objectives?

-The [observability pyramid](https://medium.com/geekculture/monitoring-microservices-part-1-observability-b2b44fa3e67e) for monitoring distributed systems comprises of logs, metrics, and traces.
-While all of then partially overlap, [each has a different purpose](https://www.reddit.com/r/devops/comments/9hku3v/prometheus_vs_opentracing).
+As outlined in the [observability pyramid](https://medium.com/geekculture/monitoring-microservices-part-1-observability-b2b44fa3e67e) observability empowers us with detailed insights into the behavior of our systems through `telemetry data` such as `traces`, `metrics`, and `logs`.
+While all of them partially overlap, [each has a different purpose](https://www.reddit.com/r/devops/comments/9hku3v/prometheus_vs_opentracing).

 ## Logging